State of Mind (Fish song): Cover art

 The cover was designed by Mark Wilkinson, who had created all of Marillion's artwork until Fish's departure, and has continued to work with Fish since then.
 The cover shows close-ups of the faces of the couple that also features on the cover of Vigil in a Wilderness of Mirrors with an hourglass between them.
 The back-cover features an illustration of an atomic explosion inside the hourglass.
 The single was also the first to feature the circular "Fish" logo designed by Wilkinson, which has been used on all solo releases since then (except for the 1997 album Sunsets on Empire and the singles from it.)

+Critical reception

+Pan-European magazine Music & Media called this track "captivating, ethereal tune" and draw an analogy between it and "Kayleigh."